uday986675/text_2_image_using_gan/README.md

 - Evaluation with a simple CNN classifier

 ### 📘 Overview
-We simulate a text-to-image problem using synthetic geometric shapes described by color and shape (e.g., "red circle").
+I simulate a text-to-image problem using synthetic geometric shapes described by color and shape (e.g., "red circle").
 The model learns to generate corresponding images from text embeddings.

 ### 🧠 Components